 All low-level concerns will be reported to the Head teacher who will follow the procedures in the policy to address these.
 Low level concerns will be recorded and kept safe.
 They will be reviewed regularly to see if there are any emerging patterns in relation to an individual so that a decision can be made as to whether to escalate to an allegation that meets the harm threshold.

 Appendix 1: Definitions of abuse and neglect

-(Working Together' 2018 and 'Keeping Children Safe in Education' 2023)
+(Most recent versions of 'Working Together to Safeguard Children' and 'Keeping Children Safe in Education')

 Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: